Paris Orly Airport Ground Transportation

 The airport has two terminals, Orly-Sud and Orly-Ouest, both of which are smaller and easier to navigate than their counterparts at CDG.
 Orly has good transportation into the city, and it's especially convenient if you're staying on the Left Bank.

-Ground-transportation options include the Orlyval train, several bus lines, taxis, and shuttle vans.
+Ground-transportation options include the Orlyval train, buses, taxis, and shuttle vans.
 For details on each, including Web links, continue reading below:

-Driverless shuttle trains connect Orly Airport's Sud and Ouest terminals to the station of the RER B line, where you can transfer to an RER train into the heart of Paris.
+RER B: Driverless Orlyval shuttle trains connect Orly Airport's Sud and Ouest terminals to the Antony station of the RER B line, where you can transfer to an RER train into the heart of Paris.
 Your combined ticket ticket will be valid on the Orlyval train, the RER, and the Métro.

 Buy your ticket at the RATP's Orlyval/Orlybus booth in the terminal, then go up the escalator to the elevated train station.
 Keep the ticket with you throughout the journey.
 (You'll need it for the turnstiles at Antony and to exit the RER.)